I have years of experience growing my own food in my garden, and I hope these tips help you to do so as well.

 Why Should You Grow an Emergency Garden?

 The worldwide crisis caused by the COVID-19 virus has led to a renewed interest in backyard gardening, with seed sales spiking over 250% in March of 2020.
-Many people are concerned that not only will current food supply chains remain stressed, but also that future food shortages may occur due to a lack of available farm workers who pick the crops.
+Many people were concerned that not only would food supply chains remain stressed, but also that future food shortages would occur due to a lack of available farm workers who pick the crops.

 Here is how to protect yourself and your family by starting an emergency garden right now with things that you may already have in your home.

 Choosing Which Crops to Grow and How to Start Them

 The first steps are to choose what food crops will grow in your area at this time of year (be sure to know your USDA zone and which plants will thrive in your region).
 Then, locate the seeds, soil, and containers or plots of ground to grow them in.

 As for when to plant, there are many sources of local gardening information that can recommend planting times, including the information that is usually printed on the back of most seed packets.
 If it is still too early for planting in the ground in your area, consider using containers to start plants (or to grow them in long term) that you can place in windowsills or other sunny areas.

 There are many kinds of containers that you may already have around the home that could be modified to become planters.
 Items such as gallon milk jugs (with the top cut off) can be filled with soil.
 Old plastic storage containers can be repurposed, much like the one in the photo below, as long as you poke some drainage holes just below soil level or on the bottom of the container to prevent rainfall form drowning your plants.